 Be patient and courageous enough to build (or market) something truly great, and then tell the story of that greatness honestly, directly, and clearly.

-Sex doesn’t sell, because it’s ultimately just a cheap distraction, an attempt to veil the emptiness of your product, service, or idea.
+Sex doesn’t truly sell, because it’s ultimately just a cheap distraction, an attempt to veil the emptiness of your product, service, or idea.

 Start marketing at the start, and you’ll find that the writhing, pushing, sweating bodies of hype are merely a diversion that your business — and your audience — can’t afford.